 As stated, protein-rich foods help improve satiety and reduce energy intake.
 This, in turn, helps manage blood sugar levels.
 Besides, a high-protein diet was shown to decrease the levels of hemoglobin A1c (HbA1c), a compound associated with blood sugar levels, in type-2 diabetes subjects.
 Moreover, these subjects also experienced weight loss and decreased blood pressure after following this diet for six months (3).
 However, more research is warranted in this regard.

 3. May Help Improve Antioxidant Levels

 Oysters have a special antioxidant called 3,5-Dihydroxy-4-methoxybenzyl alcohol (DHMBA).
 This phenolic compound may help reduce oxidative stress from the cellular level (4).
 However, research into the effects of DHMBA is still in the early stages.
 But the evidence so far suggests that it may help prevent cellular death due to oxidative stress (5).

-Besides, another study indicates that DHMBA may also help prevent and treat liver diseases (6).
+Besides, another study based on oyster culture indicates that DHMBA may also help prevent and treat liver diseases (6).